icculus/fatelf/README.md

     fatelf-replace OUTPUT INPUT NEWELF

-Replace an ELF binary in FatELF file `INPUT` with the one in file `NEWELF`, and write a new FatELF file with the replacment made.
+Replace an ELF binary in FatELF file `INPUT` with the one in file `NEWELF`, and write a new FatELF file with the replacement made.
 This tool figures out which binary to replace by reading the headers in `NEWELF`.